BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/physical-modeling.md

 width: 600px
 name: fig-exitor-resonator
 ---
 Plot of the three generated signals.
-A very simple exiter as an impulse, the decay of the impulse combined with noise representing the resonator.
+A very simple exciter as an impulse, the decay of the impulse combined with noise representing the resonator.
 ```

 Instead of using [LFNoise2](https://doc.sccode.org/Classes/LFNoise2.html) we could have also used some other noise generator such as [WhiteNoise](https://doc.sccode.org/Classes/WhiteNoise.html).